What is fair trade?

 Fair trade products are becoming increasingly common in today’s world, where people have a greater understanding of their purchasing power.
 Richer countries purchase a lot of produce from developing countries, and unfortunately, this results in unfair terms of trade a lot of the time.

 This desperately needs to change, so farmers and workers are no longer taken advantage of.
-Fairtrade UK has released statistics which say cocoa farmers, for instance, only receive 6 percent of the final value of a chocolate bar.
+Fairtrade UK has released statistics that say cocoa farmers, for instance, only receive 6 percent of the final value of a chocolate bar.
 Unsurprisingly, this leaves them with very little profit and dramatically impacts their livelihoods.

 About fair trade